 I have no new complaints about this episode.
 The acting was fine, the writing was solid, and they even had Michael Palin drop by as a guest to add to the level of fun, but for some reason, this viewing felt flat.

 I think the first problem was that they didn't involve Michael Keaton enough in the show which has a tendency to make sketches feel like they were pulled from a shelf that is filled with evergreen material for plug and play content no matter who is the host, making the show feel less special.

 The other problem was my big enemy, which if you're not playing along at home, I'm referring to the fact that I hate when an episode has fewer but longer bits.
-It's not just the length of the material because when the sketches run long they also seem to get more and more convoluted with what seems to be multiple false endings.
+It's not just the length of the material because when the sketches run long, they also seem to get more and more convoluted with what appears to be multiple false endings.

 So not only was this sketch convoluted and boring, it felt like it took up a quarter of the show when they could have split it into at least three different bits.
 Alright, I'm going to drop this here because I don't really like dumping on the show.

 So with that, it's time to move on to share what I saw as I give you...